Project: Ukerewe medical mission

 The individuals on these pages are raising funds in support of CACHA’s mission.
 The funds are given to CACHA to defray the costs of participation in, and supplies for, the mission, and not for the personal benefit of any participant.
 CACHA retains control over the use of all donated funds.
 Once the needs for the program have been met, or cannot be completed for any reason, any remaining contributions will be used where needed most.

-Achieved Results and Activities: Members of the community on Ukerewe Island first approached CACHA in 2007.
+Background: Members of the community on Ukerewe Island first approached CACHA in 2007.
 An initial visit was undertaken in October of 2008 to assess the feasibility of expanding CACHA’s outreach work to the island.
 Meetings were held with prospective partners and plans were made for a first caravan in January/February of 2009.
 That caravan was held successfully and plans were made for a second caravan in October of 2009.
-As a result of the success of the second caravan, CACHA committed itself to a cycle of two caravans per year for the Ukerewe and Ukara islands.
+As a result of the success of the second caravan, CACHA committed itself to a cycle of two caravans per year for the Ukerewe and Ukara islands, in the eastern part of Lake Victoria.